Our Institute

 Nora Faltmann

-With a background in development research, Nora Katharina Faltmann works on social science perspectives on nutrition.
-She completed her PhD in International Development at the University of Vienna in 2022.
-Her dissertation focussed on food security and social inequality in Vietnam.
-Since October 2022, she has been a project collaborator in the project 'Exploring values-based modes of production and consumption in the corporate food regime'.
+With a background in development studies, Nora Katharina Faltmann works on social science perspectives on food and agriculture.
+Her PhD focused on food safety and social inequality in Vietnam.
+Since October 2022 she works as a postdoctoral researcher in the project 'Exploring values-based modes of production and consumption in the corporate food regime' in which she researches alternative food initiatives across rural mountain and urban areas in Switzerland.
+A further research focus lies on the construction of animals-as-food at the intersection of food studies and human-animal relations.

 Phone: +43 512 507 73422